Interana/provision_tools/aws/s3bucket/README.md

 ```

 7) Run the provision.py script as follows to generate a bucket policy to share the S3 bucket from your interana account id.
+For the s3_bucket path, you may specify just the bucket name (preferred) or a path if fine grain controls are prefered

 Example ~/.aws/credentials
 ```